Nabulsi soap: History

 Nabulsi soap was traditionally made by women for household use, even before the appearance of small soap-making factories in the 10th century.
 Trade with Bedouins was indispensable for soap-making, both in Nablus and Hebron, since they alone could furnish the alkaline soda (qilw) required by the process.
-By the 14th century a significant soap-making industry had developed in Nablus and the soap, reputedly prized by Queen Elizabeth I of England, was exported throughout the Middle East and to Europe.
+By the 14th century a significant soap-making industry had developed in Nablus and the soap, reputedly prized by Queen Elizabeth I of England, was exported throughout the Middle East and Europe.

 The 19th century saw a major expansion of soap manufacturing in Nablus, which became the center of soap production throughout the Fertile Crescent.
 By 1907, the city's 30 factories were producing nearly 5,000 tons of Nabulsi soap annually, over half of all soap production in Palestine.
 John Bowring wrote of Nabulsi soap in the 1830s that it was "highly esteemed in the Levant," and Muhammad Kurd Ali, a Syrian historian, wrote in the 1930s that "Nablus soap is the best and most famous soap today for it has, it seems, a quality not found in others and the secret is that it is unadulterated and well produced."

-The soap industry in Nablus began to decline in the mid-20th century, caused in part by natural disasters, especially a 1927 earthquake, which destroyed much of the Old City of Nablus, and in part by Israeli military occupation.
+The soap industry in Nablus began to decline in the mid-20th century, caused in part by natural disasters, especially the 1927 Jericho earthquake, which destroyed much of the Old City of Nablus, and in part by Israeli military occupation.
 Israeli military raids during the Second Intifada destroyed several soap factories in the historic quarter of Nablus.
-Several soap factories remain in Nablus; currently, products are sold primarily in Palestine and the Arab countries, with some fair-trade exports to Europe and beyond.
+Only two factories remain in production in the Old City of Nablus as of 2008; currently, products are sold primarily in Palestine and the Arab countries, with some fair-trade exports to Europe and beyond.
 On the continuing problems both in terms of the soap's manufacture and its export, the General Manager of the factory owned by the Touqan family commented in 2008:

 Before 2000, our factory used to produce 600 tons of soap annually.
 Due to the physical and economic obstacles we face now because of the Israeli occupation – and especially the checkpoints – we produce barely half that amount today.

 According to the United Nations Office for the Coordination of Humanitarian Affairs, the checkpoints and roadblocks set up throughout the West Bank have created problems in the transportation of supplies and material to and from the factories as well as making it difficult for workers to get from their homes to the factories.
-However, Nabulsi soap is still widely sold in Nablus and the West Bank.
+Nabulsi soap is still widely sold in Nablus and the West Bank.
 It is also exported to Jordan, Kuwait, and Arab-Israeli cities such as Nazareth.